How to take care of a Husky puppy: a first-time owner’s guide by Dr. Sarah Ochoa

 Huskies can be fun-loving pets, but there are certain things that you need to do to make sure that they are started on the right foot as far as keeping them healthy.

-As soon as you get your new Husky puppy, it is best to have a vet check them over and look at their vaccine history.
-This way, you can make sure that your Husky puppy gets started with the necessary prevention to keep them healthy and happy.
+This way, you can ensure that your Husky puppy gets started with the necessary prevention to keep them healthy and happy.